 “Leaders that engage the school community in the effective use of technology… appreciate the power of school culture to support or to thwart continuous improvement.
 They know that culture trumps innovation and so create … cultures in which meaningful teamwork based on trust is the primary force of professional learning and continuous improvement.” – Barbara B. Levin, Lynne Schrum

-The potential for technology to transform learning environments through collaboration, creativity and risk-taking is undisputed.
+The potential for technology to transform learning environments through collaboration, creativity and risk-taking is significant.
 Yet much of the conversation about educational technology in schools continues to linger languidly on the question of “why” rather than on the pragmatics of “how”, often resulting in a digital chasm between ambition and reality in many schools.
 To make the digital leap necessary to bridge this gap requires the development of a school culture designed to support sustained change.
 The critical role in the development of school culture as the key to making this digital leap should not be underestimated.
-As Edgar Schein sees it, “the only thing of real importance that leaders do is to create and manage culture and the [critical work] of leaders is their ability to work with culture.”

 In order to set about developing such a culture, the following key questions must be considered.

 - How does one go about developing the conditions necessary to create a school culture that values, supports and actively models these qualities?

 - How does a school ensure that systemic approaches to the change process itself are implicit in the culture of an effective learning organisation?